 ScoringIf a candidate meets or exceeds the passing standard when all categories are scored together, then the candidate will have passed the exam.
 If a candidate does not meet or exceed the passing standard when all categories are scored together, then he or she will have failed the exam and must repeat the entire exam.

 ResultsAfter the exam has been scored, the Board will post the candidate’s results in his or her password-protected myABR account.
 Program directors and chairs will receive the same information for all their candidates and former candidates in order to help in evaluating and improving their training programs.
-Results for the Core Exam are posted within approximately four weeks of the last day of the exam administration.
+Results for the Qualifying (Core) Exam are posted approximately one month after the last day of the exam administration.

 |Year||Percent Passed||Total Examinees|